jarviscanada/jarvis_data_eng_JjFalcon/springboot/README.md

   and is automatically run when the database is first created.

-- The trading-app was by pulling the openjdk:8-alpine for the Web API and is used to create the corresponding Trading App container/instance.
+- The trading-app was built by pulling the openjdk:8-alpine for the Web API and is used to create the corresponding Trading App container/instance.

   The Docker file contains the instructions